Cris7777/MSiA423-Project-Repo/README.md

 ### Vision

-The project provides a tool for virtual soccer teams founders to estimate players scores for their teams.
+The project provides a tool for virtual soccer teams founders to estimate scores of players for their teams.

 ### Mission

-The project enables users to search for players needed for their teams based on different evaluations of input attributes, which includes: age, weight.
+The project enables users to predict overall scores for p their teams based on different evaluations of input attributes, which includes: age, weight.

-The project produces similar player recommendations based on user entries and past searching histories.
+The project produces player recommendations based on user entries and past searching histories.

 ### Success criteria